iotaledger/gas-station/README.md

 1. KMS Sidecar: This allows us to manage private keys in a secure key management service such as AWS KMS.
 You will need to run a KMS sidecar that accepts signing requests through a JSON-RPC endpoint, that talks to AWS and signs transactions.
 We provided a [sample implementation](sample_kms_sidecar/) of such sidecar in the repo.
-2. In-memory: This allows the gas pool server to load a SuiKeyPair directly from file and use it to sign transactions.
+2. In-memory: This allows the gas pool server to load a IotaKeyPair directly from file and use it to sign transactions.

 ## Binaries

-### `sui-gas-station` Binary
+### `iota-gas-station` Binary

 The binary takes a an argument: